 The IEEE Communications Society is committed to providing fair and impartial treatment of each paper submitted to its publications.
-Unless there is a clear content-related problem or quality/scope concerns with the paper submitted to the IEEE Communications Magazine, it will receive at least three reviews that are used by an editor for making a recommendation to the EiC.
+Unless there is a clear content-related problem or quality/scope concerns with the paper submitted to the IEEE Communications Magazine, it will receive at least three reviews (although a reject decision could be based on 2 reviews) that are used by an editor for making a recommendation to the EiC.
 The EiC - or an Associate Editor in Chief (AEiC) delegated by him/her- then makes the decision based on the combination of the reviews, the editor(s) recommendation, his own remarks, and any other factors that are deemed relevant.
 In the event that the author(s) find a compelling reason to disagree with the decision, they have the right to appeal the editorial decision per the IEEE Publications Services and Products Board (PSPB) Operation Manual.

 For tracking purposes, appeals should be sent through ScholarOneManuscripts: Submitting Author Dashboard>Manuscripts with Decisions>Contact Journal indicating in cc the recipient (editor, AEiC or EiC according to stages below)